 I am so excited to share our Melted Crayon Art activity!
 I’ve been wanting to do this project for a long time!
 It was a lot of fun and super easy to carry out.
 We also ended up recycling some broken crayons.

 Check out how we made our own melted crayon art below!

 - Glue each crayon to the top of the canvas.
 We placed ours in a rainbow pattern.

 - Let the glue dry.
 This could take an hour or more depending on how much glue you use.

-- Place the canvas upright so that the crayons are pointing down the empty canvas space.
+- Arrange the canvas upright so that the crayons point towards the empty space.

 Crayons are made of paraffin wax and pigments.
-As the crayon is heated, the paraffin wax reaches it’s melting point and begins to melt.
+As the crayon is heated, the paraffin wax reaches its melting point and begins to melt.
 The pigments flow in the wax and leave a beautiful array of colors down the canvas!
 Watch as some of the colors mix together to form new colors or patterns of color.
-When the crayon cools, it hardens again which leaves a permanent (well, until it’s heated again) art display on the canvas.
+As the crayons cool, they will harden.
+You will be left with a beautiful, colorful piece of melted crayon art on the canvas!

 If you want to learn more about the history on the invention of Crayola Crayons, check out my Reading STEMs Learning book review on the book entitled, ‘The Crayon Man’.
 Check out my other crayon books and activities here!